halflifecaffeine/halflifecaffeine.github.io/docs/ARCHITECTURE.md

 When adding new features, consider:

 1. **State Management**: Use AppContext for global state, component state for UI-specific state
+2. **Component Organization**: Follow the established pattern of specialized components with single responsibilities
-2. **New Components**: Create in the appropriate directory with proper TypeScript typing
+3. **New Components**: Create in the appropriate directory with proper TypeScript typing
-3. **New Features**: Consider mobile and desktop experiences
+4. **New Features**: Consider mobile and desktop experiences
-4. **Calculations**: Add to the engine/ directory with proper unit tests
+5. **Calculations**: Add to the engine/ directory with proper unit tests
-5. **Data Storage**: Update storage schema carefully to ensure backward compatibility
+6. **Data Storage**: Update storage schema carefully to ensure backward compatibility

 ## Performance Considerations